A blog from the Hello Hackney 50+ IT drop-in

 … about 250 people … and about 300 more, waiting for something to happen

 The drop-in has been at Whitmore Community Centre since November 2016.
 The venue has been a great success, made possible by funding obtained and managed by the very wonderful City & Hackney Carers’ Centre.
-The funding stopped in August 2018 — but the project, of course, continues.
+That funding stopped in August 2018 — but the project, of course, continues.
 We have been doing this long enough to be optimistic that new funding will arrive eventually.

-Since we started at Whitmore Community Centre, we have been visited by about 250 people — from all over Hackney (and some from neighbouring boroughs), and we have about 300 more, waiting for something to happen that they would like to be involved with.
+Since we started at Whitmore Community Centre, we have been visited by about 250 people — from all over Hackney (and some from neighbouring boroughs), and we have hundreds more, waiting for something to happen that they would like to be involved with.
 So maybe that will be our focus for 2019.

 The main reason we have offered so few courses or workshops recently is because both large social spaces at Whitmore Community Centre are usually full of drop-in people (average attendance about 35), and neither space is suitable for structured learning.
 However — our ideas for 2019 do (tentatively) include more of the short courses that we arranged at Open School East, and possibly a repeat of the longer Agewell Mobile tablet courses at The Lawns computer centre and Hackney Central Library 2013-2015.
 We have the equipment, but we would have to find an additional venue, and we don’t yet know how to make that happen.